 The causal ordering algorithm can be applied, for instance, to the equilibrium equations of a dynamical system to uncover its causal properties and conditional independence relations at equilibrium.
 The relationship between dynamical models and causal models has received much attention over the years.
-For instance, the works of [13,30-35] considered causal relations in dynamical systems that are not at equilibrium, while [6,13,14,16,21,34,36-39] considered graphical and causal models that arise from studying the stationary behaviour of dynamical models.
-In particular, extensions of the causal ordering algorithm for dynamical systems were proposed and discussed in ref.
-[13].
-Also, the causal ordering algorithm was applied in ref.
-[16] to study the robustness of model predictions when combining two systems.
-The relationship between the causal semantics of a dynamical system before it reaches equilibrium and at equilibrium has also been studied [14,34,36].
+For instance, the works of [8, 19, 25, 32, 46, 51, 56] considered causal relations in dynamical systems that are not at equilibrium, while [2, 4, 8, 13, 24, 25, 27, 28, 35, 36] considered graphical and causal models that arise from studying the stationary behaviour of dynamical models.
+In particular, extensions of the causal ordering algorithm for dynamical systems were proposed and discussed in [25].
+Also, the causal ordering algorithm was applied in [2] to study the robustness of model predictions when combining two systems.
+The relationship between the causal semantics of a dynamical system before it reaches equilibrium and at equilibrium has also been studied [8, 13].

-In previous work, researchers have noted various problems when attempting to use a single graphical model to represent both conditional independence properties and causal properties of certain dynamical systems at equilibrium [14,21,37,39,40].
-Often, restrictive assumptions on the underlying dynamical models are made to avoid these subtleties - the most common one being to exclude the possibility of cycles altogether.
+In previous work, researchers have noted various problems when attempting to use a single graphical model to represent both conditional independence properties and causal properties of certain dynamical systems at equilibrium [4, 13, 15, 27, 28].
+Often, restrictive assumptions on the underlying dynamical models are made to avoid these subtleties-the most common one being to exclude the possibility of cycles altogether.
 In this work, we will not make such restrictive assumptions and instead show that such problems are pervasive in the important class of perfectly adapted dynamical systems.
-We follow [12,16] in addressing the issues by using the causal ordering algorithm to construct separate graphical representations for the causal properties and conditional independence relations implied by these systems.
+We follow [2, 5] in addressing the issues by using the causal ordering algorithm to construct separate graphical representations for the causal properties and conditional independence relations implied by these systems.

-It has been shown that the popular SCM framework [3,23] is not flexible enough to fully capture the causal semantics (in terms of perfect interventions targeting variables) of the dynamics of a basic enzyme reaction at equilibrium, and for that purpose, [39] proposed to use causal constraints models (CCMs) instead.
-However, CCMs lack a graphical representation (and consequently, all the benefits that usually come with it, like a Markov property and a graphical approach to causal reasoning).
-The techniques in ref.
-[12] can also be used to construct graphical representations of causal relations and conditional independences of these models.
-In Appendix D, we demonstrate that the basic enzyme reaction is perfectly adapting and we show how the causal ordering technique can be used to obtain graphical presentations and a Markov property for this model.
+It has been shown that the popular SCM framework [7, 41] is not flexible enough to fully capture the causal semantics (in terms of perfect interventions targeting variables) of the dynamics of a basic enzyme reaction at equilibrium, and for that purpose [4] proposed to use Causal Constraints Models (CCMs) instead.
+However, CCMs lack a graphical representation (and consequently, all the good things that usually come with it, like a Markov property and a graphical approach to causal reasoning).
+The techniques in [5] can also be used to construct graphical representations of causal relations and conditional independences of these models.
+In Section D, we demonstrate that the basic enzyme reaction is perfectly adapting and we show how the causal ordering technique can be used to obtain graphical presentations and a Markov property for this model.
 This approach offers several advantages over the CCMs approach to model this system.